RogueRope/docs/content/docs/main/camping.md

     parent: "overview"
 weight: 131
 ---
-Dear friends, you know when you go to a festival with a bunch of friends and you want to start building your little private village on the campsite.
+Dear friends, you know when you go to a festival with a bunch of friends and you want to start building your little private village on the camp site?
 This is fun, but for our camp sadly **not an option**.

-We will have to use the camp site sparingly, this means , feel free to bring the essentials, but don't leave space between the tents.
-We're going to defragment like it's windows 95.
+We will have to use the camp site sparingly.
+This means: feel free to bring the essentials, but don't leave space between the tents.
+We're going to defragment like it's Windows 95.

-Don't be sad, because we're definitely going to build a kinky village but this will be built in the forest, and the communal spaces of the camp.
+Don't be sad, because we're definitely going to build a kinky village, but this will be built in the forest and in the communal spaces of the camp.

-We'll distribute electricity on the campsite, if you want to get hooked up bring the longest extension cord you have and a power strip.
-This way you can charge your mobile devices while you sleep.

-Don't connect power hungry devices to to camping grid like fridges, hair dryers, air-conditioning or dishwashers.
+We'll distribute electricity on the campsite.
+If you want to get hooked up, bring the longest extension cord you have and a power strip.
+This way, you can charge your mobile devices whenever necessary.
+Please not: do not connect power-hungry devices to the camping grid, like fridges, hair dryers, air-conditioning or dishwashers.

-Let's hope for good weather, but if it rains, **do not dig a trench around your tent**, this is explicitly mentioned in the lease.
-But regardless, we want to leave the field in the same condition as we've found it.
+Let's hope for good weather, but if it does rain, **do not dig a trench around your tent**.
+This is explicitly mentioned in the lease.
+Regardless, we want to leave the field in the same condition as we found it.

-Please try to limit smoking on the camp-site between the tents, fire safety is important, feel free to smoke near the firepit.
+Please try to limit smoking on the camp site between the tents.
+Fire safety is important.
+Feel free to smoke near the firepit.
 Keep it clean!
 Trow your butts in the designated ash trays.
-If your smoke smells a bit funny, that's fine, no need to hide it, for good karma pass it on the left hand side.
+If your smoke smells a bit funny, that's fine, no need to hide it.
+For good karma, pass it on the left hand side.

-**Other stuff to bring:**
+**Camping and Other Stuff to Bring:**

 * Your Christmas lights!
 Or other cool led strips.
 Let's make it funky at night.
-* Toilet/shower facilities are indoor, basics, 3 toilets and one urinal, so no smelly Dixie-toilets.
+* Toilet/shower facilities are indoor.
+The facilities are quite basic.
+There are 3 toilets and 1 urinal, so no smelly Dixie-toilets for us, thank you very much.
-* No need to bring dodgy gas stoves or other cooking gear, we will provide you with warm food.
 * A box cooler, or one of those supermarket insulation bags.
 A smaller bag or watertight container to preserve the ice, so your cooler won't become a pool.
+* Please note: there is no need to bring dodgy gas stoves or other cooking gear, we will provide you with warm food.

+## Sleeping

-## Is there a possibility to sleep indoors?
+You might be wondering if there is a possibility to sleep indoors?
 There is some room inside but we'll use it for activities.
+The safest option is to make sleeping arrangements outside (tent, van, camper, etc.).
 ![](/images/camper.jpg)